 Weak Tone and Conduct From the Top

-Although criminals are unlikely to be deterred by moral constructs or an ethical corporate culture, such an environment can help encourage co-workers to blow the whistle on crime rather than allow criminal activities to go unreported.
+Although criminals are unlikely to be deterred by moral constructs or an ethical corporate culture, such an environment can encourage co-workers to blow the whistle on crime rather than allow criminal activities to go unreported.

 Loose Links Between Ethics and Compensation